-- Staff at this school use the e-mail system provided by our Trust for all school e-mails.
+- Pupils/students at our school communicate with each other and with staff using Class dojo , email Glazeburyprimary.Teacher2pldst.org.uk, soon to transfer to school spider. - Staff at this school use the e-mail system provided by our Trust for all school e-mails.
 They never use a personal/private email account (or other messaging platform) to communicate with children or parents, or to colleagues when relating to school/child data, using a non-school-administered system.
-Staff are permitted to use this e-mail system to communicate with parents, external organisations but not with under 18s. - Staff at this school use [insert any other system with messaging capabilities that might ever be used to communicate with parents or with children, or with staff when concerning school/child data] to communicate with [insert as appropriate; bear in mind that email is rarely the exclusive communication media in most schools today]
+Staff are permitted to use this e-mail system to communicate with parents, external organisations but not with under 18s.